-Generate new sales by asking for referrals and remind past customers to re-enage with you.
 Use your newsletter to position yourself as the expert of your craft and offer educational articles or beneficial content your customers might find useful.
 Brainstorm what your customers might be thinking months after your first sale with them … what are they interested in now?
 It’s just important to stay top of mind!

 Make the move

 These are the first steps to making the move once you’re ready to take your home-based business online.
 While there is a lot of work ahead, getting your business online will bring you another level of growth opportunity.
 Rest assured, if you ever get stuck, the online world is always there to help!